Arevy/e-commerce-backend/README.md

 ## Redis Usage
 - The service attempts to connect to Redis on launch.
-When unreachable or when `REDIS_DISABLED=true`, a local memory takes over the role of the cache for the cart, wishlist and now CMS pages.
+When unreachable or when `REDIS_DISABLED=true`, a local memory map takes over caching for carts, wishlists, CMS pages, and the new aggregated user-context payloads.
-- Keys are kept by default for 60 seconds and are automatically invalidated after move operations (including for the CMS service).
+- Keys follow the pattern `cart:{userId}`, `wishlist:{userId}`, and
+  `user-context:{userId}`.
+They are invalidated automatically after any mutation that changes the underlying state.
+- TTL defaults to 60 seconds for carts, 120 seconds for wishlists, and the user context reuses the wishlist TTL.
+Adjust in the respective services if you need tighter or looser caching.

 ## Database Footprint
 The schema provisions: